Aging of South Korea: Manpower utilization plan compared to the reduction of productive population

 As the decrease in the number of people available for production began in earnest in 2016, they are devising measures to utilize women, middle-aged and foreign workers.
 Women's employment will be activated by diversifying the form of work such as part-time work and strengthening the reemployment support system for career-breaking women.
-The country will strengthen the working base of middle-aged and older workers by spreading the wage peak system to establish the 60-year-old retirement age system and mandatory life support service.
+Korea will strengthen the working base of middle-aged and older workers by spreading the wage peak system to establish the 60-year-old retirement age system and mandatory life support service.
 In order to expand the recruitment of overseas talented individuals, especially in areas where there is a shortage of domestic specialists, the government will provide opportunities for long-term employment and settlement, and establish a mid- to long-term immigration policy to utilize foreign workers.

-Leap to an Age-Friendly Economy
+Leap to an age-friendly economy

 As the elderly population grows, active efforts for the aged-friendly industry are needed.
 Therefore, the 3rd basic plan aims to foster the industrial sectors such as medical care, tourism, and food related to the elderly, and to support the development of universal design and user-oriented elderly-friendly products.
 Meanwhile, in order to cope with the reduction of school age population due to low birth rate, they will promote university structural reform, teacher training, and reschedule supply and demand plan.

 In order to cope with the declining population in rural areas due to aging and urbanization, the government also proposes measures to revitalize return-to-home villages.
-Finally, it plans to reform the national pension system and stabilize the income base of health insurance to manage the financial risk of social insurance.
-The government will also plan to reform special occupational pension plans.
+It plans to reform the national pension system and stabilize the income base of health insurance to manage the financial risk of social insurance.
+The government will plan to reform special occupational pension plans.
 For the efficient use of national finance, the government proposes measures to reorganize quasi-duplicate financial projects, expand revenue bases, and manage mid- to long-term financial risks.